 When you genuinely praise others, you lift their spirits, enhance their self-confidence and add fuel to their motivational fire.
 Perhaps more than anything, you give them something good to think about themselves.

 But why do we do this?
-This makes us practice our empathic skills and create a deeper connection with them.
-If simple words of praises can do so much to enhance someone’s life, why don’t we give more of it?
+This makes us practice our empathic skills and create a deeper connection.
+If simple words of praise can do so much to enhance someone’s life, why don’t we give more of it?

 This will be a hard practice in the first couple of days, genuine compliments don’t come easily if we don’t put practice towards it.
 Get gradually better every day.
-And eventually, you will get the results you want.
+And eventually, you will influence people and get the results you want.